 What is the most important lesson you learned from directing this film?

-Well, all three directors I worked for and that I just mentioned, they all have a very great ability to balance, having a thorough plan, and they’re also being spontaneous—that’s the question you get all day long as a director, ‘Okay, this is the plan, but now here’s this new idea, what should we do?’
-Neither one of those answers is always right, it’s always based on a case by case basis.
+Well, all three directors I worked for, and that I just mentioned, they all have a very great ability to balance, having a thorough plan, and they’re also spontaneous—that’s the question you get all day long as a director, ‘Okay, this is the plan, but now here’s this new idea, what should we do?’
+Neither one of those answers is always right; it’s always based on a case-by-case basis.
 If you always stay married to your plan, you might end up with something that is sort of stale, but if you are too easily seduced by new ideas and never stick to your plan, then you might end with something that lacks a strong singular vision.
-So watching Steven, Chris and Rian making those decisions all day long really thought me a lot.
+So watching Steven, Chris, and Rian making those decisions all day long taught me a lot.
 They are my mentors.
-I remember I showed my first draft to Rian and he was enormously helpful.
-Christopher Nolan, I talked to him about it before, while we were shooting “The Dark Knight Rises” , I was finishing up the script and getting the production going in.
-What was cool, is that he started asking me questions, which was very characteristic.
+I remember I showed my first draft to Rian, and he was enormously helpful.
+Christopher Nolan, I talked to him about it before; while we were shooting “The Dark Knight Rises” , I was finishing up the script and getting the production going in.
+What was cool is that he started asking me questions, which was very characteristic.
 He’s a very understated guy.
-What he could have done, was, ‘Oh, how good for you!
+What he could have done was, ‘Oh, how good for you!
 You’re going to make a movie, that’s great!’
 But instead, what he asked, was, ‘Okay, you’re making a movie?
-What king of budget do you need?
-You want to make it independently or are you gonna have the studios do it?
+What kind of budget do you need?
+You want to make it independently, or are you gonna have the studios do it?
 What city do you want to shoot in?’
 He was just asking me all of these questions.
 That gave me an enormous lot of confidence: he was taking me seriously.
-Jonathan Levine who made “50/50” came in and watched a rough cut, Seth Rogen also did, so that was very interesting.
+Jonathan Levine, who made “50/50” came in, and watched a rough cut.
+Seth Rogen also did, so that was very interesting.

 Do you plan to combine acting and directing in the future?